Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 - The existence of a contract such as a lease agreement;

-- That the tenant “performed” his/her duties under the contract, for example, paid rent;
+- That the tenant “performed” their duties under the contract, for example, paid rent;

 - That the landlord breached the contract; and

-- The breach caused damages to the tenant – for instance, that he/she had to move out of the premises, hire an exterminator, buy new bedding, etc.11
+- The breach caused damages to the tenant – for instance, that they had to move out of the premises, hire an exterminator, buy new bedding, etc.11

 Does the contract have to be in writing?